Other Seabirds of The Petrel Station

 Scientific name: Larus novaehollandiae scopulinus

 Red-billed gulls breed in quite large numbers on the nearby offshore islands, and at times we can encounter big groups of them.
-One of the nice things about getting to encounter them well offshore is seeing them behave as true seabirds, feeding naturally on marine food such as zooplankton rather than scavenging chips and scraps around towns and wharves.
+One of the special things about getting to encounter them well offshore is seeing them feeding naturally on marine food such as zooplankton, rather than scavenging chips and scraps around towns and wharves.

 During the huge feeding frenzy workups there is often several hundred Red-billed Gulls mixed in among thousands of Buller’s Shearwaters and Fairy Prion, adding even more energy to the spectacle.